5 Reward Schemes For Employees Recognition

 How Do Modern Employee Reward Schemes Work?

-The most effective workplace reward programs are directly connected to business goals and employee experience.
-From hands-on HR experience, programs fail when they are vague, inconsistent, or perceived as unfair.
+The most effective workplace reward programs are directly connected to business goals and designed around the behaviors the organization wants to sustain — not just the outcomes it wants to measure.
+Programs fail when they are vague, inconsistent, or perceived as unfair.

 • Timely: Recognition happens close to the achievement